Ciudad Obregon, Sonora: 12 Essential Stops for Travelers

 You can find it in downtown Ciudad Obregon Sonora, in front of the Municipal Palace.
 It is a public space surrounded by beautiful flowers and giant trees.

-In the plaza are the monument to General Alvaro Obregon and an incredible Monumental Clock about 8 to 10 meters high.
+In the plaza is the monument to General Alvaro Obregon and an incredible Monumental Clock about 8 to 10 meters high.

 Later in 2011, the official inauguration of the plaza took place, a sound and light show officiated by Mayor Manuel Barro Borgaro.